davidgumberg/prnotes/29122/consider_eviction.md

         - The motivation is a bit unclear to me: outbound peer eviction was introduced in [#11490](https://github.com/bitcoin/bitcoin/pull/11490)
-        - "We protect 4 of our outbound peers (who provide some "good" headers chains, ie a chain with at least as much work as our tip at some point) from being subject to this logic, to prevent excessive network topology changes as a result of this algorithm, while still ensuring that we have a reasonable number of nodes not known to be on bogus chains.
+        - "We protect 4 of our outbound peers (who provide some "good" headers chains, ie a chain with at least as much work as our tip at some point) from being subject to this logic, to prevent excessive network topology changes as a result of this algorithm, while still ensuring that we have a reasonable number of nodes not known to be on bogus chains."

     </details>

-3. If the peer has sent us a block with at least much work as our current tip, reset their `m_chain_sync.timeout`
+3. If the peer has sent us a block with at least much work as our current tip, reset their `m_chain_sync.timeout`.
 4. Otherwise, they have not sent us a tip with at least as much work as ours, **now** if
     - we are noticing for the first time (`m_timeout ==  0`)
     - OR